|

 SWCPC 442

-photographs of North American Indians, Ranald S. Mackenzie, Moses Austin, Stephen F.
+North American Indians, Ranald S. Mackenzie, Moses Austin, Stephen F. Austin,

 collection also contains photographs of Ernest Wallace.